sairum/anova-web/README.md

 `$ make watch`

 This project depends on the presence of *inotifywatch* (a standard tool installed y default in most Linux systems) and Douglas Crockford's *jsmin* (https://www.crockford.com/jsmin.html) for minification of JavaScript files.
-Other than that, it depends only on one JavaScript library and one CSS Style sheet:
+Other than that, it depends only on three JavaScript libraries and one CSS Style sheet:

 * JStat (https://github.com/jstat/jstat) for probability distributions and related stuff
+* FileSaver.js (https://github.com/eligrey/FileSaver.js/) to generate files to download
+* seedrandom.js (https://github.com/davidbau/seedrandom) as a RNG with seed capabilities to be used by JStat
 * normalize.css (https://necolas.github.io/normalize.css/) to make browsers behave well